Roll20/roll20-api-scripts/Dealer/README.md

 Script will try to let you know if you have not prepared a command or deck properly.

 If deck does not deal a card, you may need to manually shuffle (Roll20 bug).
 If the deck is shuffled, it may not recognize all cards in hand.

+Uses:
+Games which deal or take playing cards at random from a standard deck

+Awarding inspiration--or Bardic Inspiration from a separate deck.

+Awarding a random potion/scroll/treasure/piece of equipment from a properly prepared deck.

+### Examples

+`!deal --give --Inspiration`

+This will deal a card from a deck called "Inspiration" to the player whose token is selected.
+This would be ideal as a token ability or macro bar macro to allow GMs to award Inspiration to the player of a selected token.

+`!deal --take --Inspiration`

+This will take a card from a deck called "Inspiration" from the hand player whose token is selected.
+This would be ideal as a token ability to allow players to spend Inspiration

+`!deal --give`

+or

+`!deal --give --Playing Cards`

+This will deal a card from the Playing Cards deck to the player whose token is selected.

+`!deal --take`

+This will take a card from the Playing Cards deck from the hand player whose token is selected.